porterjamesj/iou/README.md

 example, why should Charlie have to find Bob and give him $10 only to have Bob give him $20 right back?
 It would be simpler for Bob to just owe Charlie $10.
 Moreover, since Charlie owes $10 to Alice anyway, it would be simpler for Bob to owe that $10 to Charlie directly.
-Fortunately, iou handles all this automatically.
+Fortunately, iou handles all this automatically with the `cleanup` command.

 	$ iou cleanup
 	$ iou view